ministryofjustice/cloud-platform-hammer-bot/README.md

 AFTER:
 - we should also think about in the future pushing an empty commit to retrigger the check (separate api route)
 - accept an array of pr numbers
+- remove api ingress and call the api from the slack bot via the api service

 SLACKBOT:
 - final step call the api from the slackbot and then post relevant emojis